hedge-dev/UnleashedRecomp/README.md

 - [LadyLunanova](https://linktr.ee/ladylunanova): Artist behind the achievement trophy sprite and the keyboard and mouse icons used in the installer wizard.

-- [LJSTAR](https://github.com/LJSTARbird): Artist behind several thumbnail designs used in the options menu and the button guide for opening the achievements menu.
+- [LJSTAR](https://github.com/LJSTARbird): Artist behind the project logo, along with several thumbnail designs used in the options menu and created new icons for the button guide for opening the achievements menu.
 Provided French localization for the custom menus.

 - [saguinee](https://twitter.com/saguinee): Artist behind thumbnail designs used in the options menu such as Hints and Battle Theme.